| | Rick Kretschmer's License Plate Archives

 The state name remains at the top of the plate, and the words Antique Vehicle remain

+at the bottom, making the new text mostly redundant.
 Beginning in July 2014, just about all plate types made on the standard tri-color stripe base,

 including antique vehicle plates, could be ordered with vanity plate numbers.
 I believe antique vanity plates